-Advertising expense consists primarily of expenses related to the Company's integrated marketing program, which includes television, radio, direct mail and newspaper distribution, in-store and online promotions, and sports and event sponsorships.
+Advertising expense consists primarily of expenses related to the Company's integrated marketing program, which includes radio, in-store, digital and social media promotions, as well as sports and event sponsorships and direct mail and newspaper promotional distribution.
 The Company expenses advertising costs as incurred.
 The Company also participates in cooperative advertising arrangements with certain of its suppliers.
-Advertising expense, net of cooperative advertising allowances from suppliers that were incremental to the advertising program, specific to the product or event and identifiable for accounting purposes, total \$83.7 million, \$83.0 million and \$79.3 million for the years ended December 31, 2017, 2016 and 2015, respectively, which were included in "Selling, general and administrative expenses" on the accompanying Consolidated Statements of Income.
+Advertising expense, net of cooperative advertising allowances from suppliers that were incremental to the advertising program, specific to the product or event and identifiable for accounting purposes, total \$81.4 million, \$83.7 million and \$83.0 million for the years ended December 31, 2018, 2017 and 2016, respectively, which were included in "Selling, general and administrative expenses" on the accompanying Consolidated Statements of Income.